 DNS Hijacking is a major issue in the connected world.
 Every unique instance you type an address into your address bar your internet-connected device makes a request to a DNS server to get the actual Internet Address (IP).
 The more addresses you type, the higher the amount of malware that enters your DNS and forces you to use an affected server instead of a healthy one.
 In other words, when an attacker takes control of a computer to alter its DNS settings; it now points to a rogue DNS server, and the process is referred to as DNS Hijacking.

 Dangers of DNS Hijacking

 1. Phishing: This attack involves redirecting your viewers to a site that is similar in design and functionality to your original web page.
-This is mostly used in cases of banking frauds and email hacks.
+This is mostly used in cases of banking fraud and email hacks.